Home / Coffee knowledge / Hemro acquires Xenia Espresso – The next step towards coffee synchronization?

-A small manufacturer of high-quality espresso machines is being acquired by one of the world's largest grinder companies: The Hemro Group (including Mahlkönig) has purchased Xenia Espresso.
+A small manufacturer of high-quality espresso machines is being acquired by one of the largest grinder companies in the world: The Hemro Group (including Mahlkönig) has purchased Xenia Espresso.
 An acquisition with symbolic power for the changes in the espresso machine market.

 What happened?

-As of May 23, 2025, Xenia Espresso officially belongs to the Hemro Group.
-This makes the German machine company part of a global conglomerate previously known primarily for coffee grinders.
-The Hemro Group unites brands like Mahlkönig, Ditting, Anfim and HeyCafé under its roof.
-Now, with Xenia, an espresso machine manufacturer joins them – one that has established itself in the home barista world with dual-boiler concepts, open interface technology, and an extremely loyal community.
+Since May 23, 2025, Xenia Espresso has officially been part of the Hemro Group.
+This makes the German machine company part of a global corporation that was previously known primarily for coffee grinders.
+The Hemro Group unites brands such as Mahlkönig, Ditting, Anfim , and HeyCafé under its umbrella.
+Now, with Xenia, an espresso machine manufacturer joins them—one that has established itself in the home barista world with dual-boiler concepts, open interface technology, and an extremely loyal community.

 A bold step with clear goals

 Holger Dreißig, the founder, inventor, and innovator behind Xenia, has sold his baby.
-The acquisition was a voluntary integration into a significantly larger company, an idea that Xenia "had been open and positive about for a long time."
-Holger Dreißig will primarily take on development responsibilities in the future – a smart move for someone who says he prefers developing to extensive marketing.
+The acquisition took place as a voluntary integration into a significantly larger company, an idea that Xenia "has been open to and positive about for a long time."
+In the future, Holger Dreißig will primarily take on responsibility for development—a smart move for someone who says of himself that he prefers developing over running large-scale marketing.

 This decision deserves respect.
-It takes courage to hand over your established company and concentrate on what you do best.
-For Xenia, the new structure can open up many potentials in terms of sales, marketing, etc., to better realize its vision and at the same time enable scaling.
+It takes courage to hand over the company you built and focus on what you do best.
+For Xenia, the new structure can open up many opportunities in terms of sales, marketing, etc., in order to realize the vision even better while simultaneously enabling scaling.

 A sign for the market?

 The acquisition marks more than just a merger of two companies.
 It is an expression of a shift in the market.
 The boundary between grinder and machine manufacturers is blurring.
 Companies have long been thinking in terms of systems.
 The big questions are: How well do the grinder and espresso machine work together?
-How can the interaction be made simpler, more intuitive, smarter?
+How can the interaction become simpler, more intuitive, and smarter?

-Xenia was early with open communication between machines and third-party devices – for example, via web interface or connection to the Beanconqueror App.
-Hemro/Mahlkönig, in turn, recently introduced a gastro synchronization system, which initially focused on collaboration with La Marzocco gastro espresso machines.
-Now, a new approach could follow.
+Xenia was early to adopt open communication between the machine and third-party devices—for example, via a web interface or connection to the Beanconqueror App.
+Hemro/Mahlkönig, in turn, had recently introduced a gastro synchronization system, which was initially focused on collaboration with La Marzocco gastro espresso machines.
+Now a new attempt could follow.
 This time for the home market.

 Why it all makes sense

-The home coffee market is on the verge of a change.
-The super-automatic market is three to four times larger than the portafilter market in German-speaking countries.
-This is an enormous pie from which portafilter manufacturers would like to take a slice.
-More and more manufacturers are aiming with their developments at the transition from super-automatic coffee machines to portafilter machines.
-They are offering a solution that integrates convenient elements of super-automatic machines into manually operated portafilter espresso machines.
-In this way, manufacturers are paving the way to make the step from super-automatic to portafilter easier.
+The home coffee market is facing a change.
+The fully automatic machine market is three to four times larger than the portafilter market in German-speaking countries.
+That is a huge slice of the pie that portafilter manufacturers would like to have a piece of.
+More and more manufacturers are aiming their developments at the transition from fully automatic coffee machines to portafilters.
+They are making an offer that integrates convenience elements of the fully automatic machine into manually operated portafilter espresso machines.
+In this way, manufacturers are paving the way to make the step from a fully automatic machine to a portafilter easier.

-We see this objective in machines like the Maro, which provides feedback after each shot to readjust the grinder if the shots were too fast or too long.
-The same applies to Ligre or compact machines with integrated grinders from Sage or Delonghi.
-The biggest step is promised by the German start-up nunc., which promises a grinder-machine ecosystem with complete integration.
+We see this goal in machines like the Maro, which provides feedback after each extraction on how to readjust the grinder if the extraction was too fast or too slow.
+It is similar with Ligre or even the compact machines with integrated grinders from Sage or DeLonghi.
+The biggest step is promised by the German startup nunc., which promises a grinder-machine ecosystem with complete integration.

 Above all: know-how.
-Holger Dreißig built, developed, continuously tested, and branded Xenia.
-He has intensively dealt with all aspects of espresso machine development, thinking beyond industry standards.
-Temperature consistency, energy efficiency, and open interfaces (via HTTP/web interface) have been applied research areas at Xenia for years.
-Dreißig is an espresso machine tinkerer, but his professional roots are in IT.
+Holger Dreißig built Xenia, developed it, tested it again and again, and turned it into a brand.
+He has dealt intensively with all aspects surrounding the development of espresso machines and thought beyond industry standards.
+Temperature stability, energy efficiency, and open interfaces (via HTTP/web interface) have been areas of research applied at Xenia for years.
+Dreißig is an espresso machine tinkerer whose professional roots, however, are in IT.

-In addition, there's a strong community focus and an almost legendary configurator.
-Every Xenia is custom-built on request.
+Added to this is a strong focus on the community and an almost legendary configurator.
+Every Xenia is built individually on request.
 "Made in Germany" is not a marketing promise at Xenia, but lived practice.

 Mahlkönig gears up for the future

-What if the market actually develops towards synchronized systems and a traditional grinder manufacturer only has individual grinders in its product range?
+What if the market actually develops in the direction of synchronized systems and a traditional grinder manufacturer only has individual grinders in its range?
 Then it becomes difficult to position oneself.

 In recent years, I have tested 80 espresso grinders.
-One of these grinders came from Mahlkönig and was specifically developed for the home market.
-To put it politely, Mahlkönig not only underestimated the home market but completely slept through its potential.
+One of these grinders came from Mahlkönig and was developed specifically for the home market.
+To put it politely, Mahlkönig not only underestimated the home market, but completely missed its potential.

-However, we see that this market in particular has experienced strong growth since Corona.
+At the same time, we see that this market in particular has experienced strong growth since Covid.
 The Mahlkönig x54 was a late response to this development.
-This summer, the manufacturer presents the Mahlkönig x64 SD, another grinder for the home market and a response to the growing single dosing market.
+This summer, the manufacturer is presenting another grinder for the home sector with the Mahlkönig x64 SD, providing an answer to the growing single-dosing market.

-Mahlkönig/Hemro has clearly woken up and recognized the potential of home espresso preparation.
+Mahlkönig/Hemro has obviously woken up and recognized the potential of home espresso preparation.

 A clever move for both sides